Spiti: History

+Maharaja of Parmar Rajputs, had established Spiti valley, including settlement valleys in Lahaul, Spiti, and Tibet Autonomous Region.
+In 95 BC, invasions began which were unsuccessful even until 846 A.D.

 Pre-historical period

-There is evidence of very early human habitation in the Spiti valley, primarily through its rich heritage of pre-Buddhist rock art.
+There is evidence of very early human habitation in the Spiti valley, primarily through its rich heritage of pre-Buddhist Khasa rock art.
 Spiti's rock art is thought to have been produced over a wide period of time, with the earliest examples dating back nearly 3,000 years.
-Spiti's rock art has been categorized, based on differences of the designs depicted, into the following periods: the Late Bronze Age (c.1500-800 BCE), the early Iron Age (c.800-500 BCE), the Iron Age (c.500-100 BCE), the Protohistoric period (100 BCE-650 CE), Early Historic Period (650-1000 CE), Vestigial Period (1000-1300 CE), and the Late Historical Period (post-1300 CE).
+Spiti's rock art has been categorized, based on differences of the designs depicted, into the following periods: the Late Bronze Age (c.1500–800 BCE), the early Iron Age (c.800–500 BCE), the Iron Age (c.500–100 BCE), the Protohistoric period (100 BCE–650 CE), Early Historic Period (650–1000 CE), Vestigial Period (1000–1300 CE), and the Late Historical Period (post-1300 CE).

 The period from the mid-7th century to the early 19th century

 There is some evidence to show that Spiti was a part of the western Tibetan kingdom of Zhang Zhung until the mid-7th century CE.

-Buddhism first came to Spiti likely through the Second Diffusion of Buddhism into Tibet, and it was at this time that the Tabo monastery was built (996 CE).
-In the 10th century, Spiti was part of the kingdom of Ngari Khorsum established by Kyide Nyimagon of the Tibetan royal lineage.
+In the 10th century, Spiti was part of the kingdom of Ngari Khorsum, established by Kyide Nyimagon of the Tibetan royal lineage.
 After Kyide Nyimagon's death, Zanskar and Spiti were given to his youngest son Detsukgon, while the eldest son Lhachen Palgyigon became the King of Ladakh.
 After that, the history of Spiti was linked with the history of Ladakh for a long time.
 Local rulers had the title of Nonos.
 They were either descendants of a native family of Spiti or chiefs sent to look after the affairs of Spiti by the rulers of Ladakh.
 This region became autonomous whenever the rulers of Ladakh were weak.
 However the rulers of Spiti periodically sent tributes to Ladakh, Chamba and Kullu.

+Buddhism first came to Spiti, likely through the Second Diffusion of Buddhism into Tibet, and it was at this time that the Tabo monastery was built (996 CE).

-Spiti became practically free after the Tibet–Ladakh–Mughal War of 1679–83.
+Spiti became practically free after the Tibet–Ladakh–Mughal War of 1679–1683.
 This prompted Man Singh, Raja of Kullu, to invade Spiti and establish a loose control over this principality.
 Later on, in the 18th century, control once again passed back to Ladakh.
 An official was sent from Leh as Governor, but he usually went away after the harvest time, leaving the local administration in the hands of the Wazir or Nono.
 There was a headman for a group of villages for day-to-day administrative affairs.
 Spiti briefly came under the Dogra rule (as part of the Sikh Empire) between 1842 and 1846, after which it was annexed to the British Empire.